Stability conditions on irreducible projective curves: Stability conditions on singular curves

 Combining the two propositions, one obtains the desired statement.

 \begin{theorem} Consider a non-rational singular curve $C$, then a numerical stability condition on $\DCoh(C)$ is geometric.
 In particular, one has $\Stab(C)=\Geo^{\dag}(C)$. \end{theorem}

 In this case, one can describe a partial boundary of $\Stab(C)$ similar to the case for smooth curves discussed in Section 4.
-However, due to the lack of Corollary \ref{3-lemma-macri}, it is still difficult to classify the non-locally-finite numerical stability conditions on singular curves.
+However, it is still difficult to classify the non-locally-finite numerical stability conditions on singular curves due to the lack of a parallel version of Corollary \ref{3-lemma-macri}.

 Also, it is not clear that whether an arbitrary stability condition on a singular curve is numerical.
-However, one should notice that it is true for any rational singular curve $C$ since in this case one can see $K(C)=\bz^{\oplus 2}$ using \cite[Lemma 3.1]{BK06}.
+However, one should notice that it is true for any rational singular curve $C$ since in this case one has $K(C)=\bz^{\oplus 2}$ using \cite[Lemma 3.1]{BK06}.